sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid?/1 Ammo Knights.md

 She frowned.
 "There's a possibility she's gone missing.
 Nobody's seen her since after her show on Friday night."

 "Oh dear... that *is* worrying.
 Although..." he sat in silence in his chair as he thought. "...
-If i remember correctly, i did see Lily once a couple months back.
+If I remember correctly, I did see Lily once a couple months back.
 She was heading to the Hideout I believe.
 Was a Friday night then too.
 I was working late, y'see, and-"

 "So what's she doing there?"